dabrze/CheckMyBlob/README.md

-Machine learning experiments for the CheckMyBlob ligand identification pipeline as described in *"Automatic recognition of ligands in electron density by machine learning methods"* by Kowiel, M. *et al.*
+Machine learning experiments for the CheckMyBlob ligand identification pipeline as described in *"Automatic recognition of ligands in electron density by machine learning"* by Kowiel, M., Brzezinski, D., Porebski, P.J., Jaskolski, M., and Minor, W.

 ## Amazon virtual machine